-- model positive and respectful behaviours to students, other staff and parents and carers - make the most of opportunities to teach students about the importance of respectful behaviours - are well informed about issues facing people who share a protected characteristic

-- are vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female students, and initiation or hazing type violence that might impact, more typically, on boys; - help to create an environment in which students know they will be listened to - reassure a victim that they are being taken seriously - challenge any form of derogatory or sexualised language or inappropriate behaviour between children, including requesting or sending sexual images - ensure our curriculum helps to educate students about appropriate behaviour and consent - inform leaders if they become aware of 'hot spots' where abuse may be more likely to occur, whether this is in school or in the local community, or where students may not feel safe.

-7.10 We ensure that staff are trained to understand:

-- the potential signs of child-on-child abuse - how to respond to any reports that are made to them directly - that such abuse often goes unreported - that certain children may face additional barriers to telling someone because of their age, vulnerability, special educational need, disability, gender, ethnicity and/or sexual orientation. - that they should therefore act on any concerns they have immediately, rather than wait to be told. - that a student harming another child could be a sign that they are being abused themselves, and that this would fall under the scope of this policy.

-7.11 Procedures for dealing with allegations of child-on-child abuse:

-Staff must reassure the child that their concerns are being taken seriously.
-They must report the allegation to the DSL and record the allegation on MyConcern, but not investigate it.

-The DSL will, if appropriate, contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence.

-7.12 Children who are frequently missing /absent from education.
+- model positive and respectful behaviours to students, other staff and parents and carers - make the most of opportunities to teach students about the importance of respectful behaviours - are well informed about issues facing people who share a protected characteristic - are vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female students, and initiation or hazing type violence that might impact, more typically, on boys - help to create an environment in which students know they will be listened to - reassure a victim that they are being taken seriously - challenge any form of derogatory or sexualised language or inappropriate behaviour between children, including requesting or sending sexual images - ensure our curriculum helps to educate students about appropriate behaviour and consent. - inform leaders if they become aware of 'hot spots' where abuse may be more likely to occur, whether this is in school or in the local community, or where students may not feel safe - 7.10.
+We ensure that staff are trained to understand: - the potential signs of child-on-child abuse - how to respond to any reports that are made to them directly - that such abuse often goes unreported - that certain children may face additional barriers to telling someone because of their age, vulnerability, special educational need, disability, gender, ethnicity and/or sexual orientation - that they should therefore act on any concerns they have immediately, rather than wait to be told - that a student harming another child could be a sign that they are being abused themselves, and that this would fall under the scope of this policy - that abuse can include children witnessing the ill-treatment of others and that this is particularly relevant when children see, hear or experience domestic abuse and its effects. - 7.11.
+Procedures for dealing with allegations of child-on-child abuse: - Staff must reassure the child that their concerns are being taken seriously.
+They must report the allegation to the DSL and record the allegation on MyConcern, but not investigate it. - The DSL will, if appropriate, contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence. - 7.12.
+Children who are unexplainably missing from education or are persistently absent.

 Children face additional risks when they are not in school.
 This includes students who are frequently absent from school, those who leave or are intended to leave the school's roll, those who attend part-time and those who receive part of their education elsewhere, such as at on offsite direction or alternative provision.
-All staff must be aware of our procedures for Children Missing/Absent from Education as well as the requirements outlined in KCSiE 2023.
-These are outlined in the ATLP Attendance Policy.
+All staff must be aware of our procedures for Children Missing/Absent from Education as well as the requirements outlined in KCSiE 2024.